-Raptor rescue was formally integrated into our mission in 2013, after noticing a demonstrated need across the state for this type of service.
-It is perhaps the most direct way that we help birds of prey, by responding to calls throughout New Mexico year-round.
-Our team of staff and volunteers guide callers, initiate rescues when necessary, and rehabilitate injured birds in order to re-release them to their natural habitat.
+Raptor rescue was formally integrated into our mission in 2013, after we noticed a demonstrated need across the state for this type of service.
+It is perhaps the most direct way that we help birds of prey, responding to calls throughout New Mexico year-round.
+Our team of staff and volunteers guides callers, initiates rescues when necessary, and rehabilitates injured birds in order to re-release them to their natural habitat.
 Our team ensures that raptors, corvids, and roadrunners in need receive the best available care.

-Our team of experienced dispatchers and rescuers careful assess the situation and decide whether rescue must be initiated.
-If a rescue is required, a network of volunteers throughout the state is activated to capture the bird and transport it to care quickly and efficiently.
+Our team of experienced dispatchers and rescuers carefully assess the situation and decide whether a rescue must be initiated.
+If a rescue is required, a network of volunteers throughout the state is activated to capture the bird and transport it quickly and efficiently to care.

 Our licensed staff and team of collaborators and local veterinarians are dedicated to the health of raptor populations, even if it means treating them one at a time.
 Every bird that comes to us receives a thorough health examination and is treated with the latest technology.

 Birds that fully recover from their injuries—a process which can take months—they are re-released into the natural environment in which they were found, or an environment where they are most likely to thrive, based on their species, behavior, and migration patterns.

 Our Raptor Rescue Hotline